mandeep-pitta/mp-cldr-dlkh-hol/Modules/Module 13 - Ingestion/change_data_capture_debezium_DF.md

 **Getting the Flow to Execute**

-- Create New Draft from Catalog - click on “\<user-id>-ice-cdc” flow to open the properties page
+- Create New Draft from Catalog - click on “\<prefix>-ice-cdc” flow to open the properties page

 ![](../../images/cdc_in_flow_catalog.png)